hwcrypto/hwcrypto.github.io/README.md

 <img align="right" src="icon/hwcrypto_icon.png" width="200px" style="padding: 1em">

 [hwcrypto](https://github.com/hwcrypto) is a techie umbrella name for a set of specifications, software and API-s, to enable the use of PKI based eID cards on the web for signing and authentication.
-It is designed to be vendor neutral and horizontally re-usable, to compete with the proliferation of proprietary, sector-specific vertical implementation silos and avoid the resulting ["nascar problem"](https://indieweb.org/NASCAR_problem) on end-users and integrators alike.
+It is designed to be vendor neutral and horizontally re-usable, to compete with the proliferation of proprietary, sector-specific vertical implementation silos and to avoid the resulting ["nascar problem"](https://indieweb.org/NASCAR_problem) on end-users and integrators alike.

 It consists of three major parts: